 You will hear and see many, many reports of how comfortable our boots are, from practically day one - but how true is this and does this refer to all models or just certain ones?
 Trying to establish just how long a pair of boots will take to break in is almost impossible but we can say, with very good authority, that most clients will say that within a ride or two they feel totally comfortable.
 However, the model that you choose and the leather you select will have a big impact on this and some models and colours will take much longer to break than others.
 Read on to see if our guide will help you decide what’s right for you.

-We use the highest-grade leather available, coupled with our boots being totally lined in calfskin too (no bonding here) and beautifully structured through design and exemplary stitch work and with these measures come boots that will last many years.
+We use the highest-grade natural leather available (untreated with chemicals), coupled with our boots being totally lined in calfskin too (no bonding here) that are beautifully structured through design and exemplary stitch work and with these measures come boots that will last many years.
 Ultimately, this will be dependent on how often you wear them, how you look after them and whether you are an amateur rider, semi-professional or professional riders and the true demands of how hard you expect your boots to work.
 Due to the leather we use and how they are made means our boots will most definitely need wearing in – to some degree or another.
 It would be wrong and impossible to say that they won’t – every boot is different, and every rider is different.

 Dressage boots with reinforced panels will be a hard nut to crack (literally) and what we do say to clients is that if you are already used to a hard dressage boot then ours should be relatively easy to break in as this is the constant feedback that we receive with many saying they were comfortable from day one and even a few riding in a competition within days (!) – rhino skin (Anna Ross) possibly, but true nonetheless.